 What You Need to Know About CreateSpace Right Now

-- CreateSpace has not gone out of business.
-Your account on CreateSpace is still active.
+- Your account on CreateSpace is still active.
 Please direct all questions about royalty payments and book files to CreateSpace.
 Click here for the CreateSpace HELP page.

 - For years, CreateSpace offered two types of services to authors: self-publishing services (cover design, layout, typesetting, editing, proofreading, etc.) AND print on demand.
 As of April 20, 2018, CreateSpace stopped offering self-publishing services.
-CreateSpace continues to provide print-on-demand services and is a gateway to publishing your paperback on Amazon.
+CreateSpace continues to provide print-on-demand services (for the next few weeks) and is a gateway to publishing your paperback on Amazon.
 They also continue to provide a platform for authors to manage their Amazon sales of paperbacks and to be paid royalties.

 - Your published book on Amazon is not impacted by the closure of CreateSpace’s self-publishing services division.

 - For over a decade, 1106 Design has proudly provided top-quality self-publishing services to indie publishers and authors.
 Learn more about 1106 Design here.
 To inquire about self-publishing services, please email us using our Contact form.
 File adjustments start at $200 US.
 Print and eBook packages start at $3,000 US.